espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

    -  The two most significant bits of the address should be equal to 1.
    -  At least one bit of the random part of the address should be 0.
    -  At least one bit of the random part of the address should be 1.

+-  The configuration changes will be saved in the NVS area.

 Example
 ^^^^^^^^